polterguy/phosphorusfive/README.md

        Notice that e.Args contains a reference to a Node, which allows you to pass in and return any number and/or types of arguments you wish */
+    e.Args.Value = 5 + 5;
 }
 ```

-With Active Events you don't invoke the method directly, but rather indirectly,
+With Active Events, you don't invoke the method directly, but rather indirectly,
 through its *"Name"* property declared in your *"ActiveEvent"* attribute.
 This
 means that you never have dependencies between the caller and the implementor of
 your functions/methods/Active Events.
 This allows you to dynamically easily
 replace any functionality in your system, with other modules and pieces of
 functionality, without needing the caller and invoker to know anything about
 each other.
+Instead of replacing OOP, Phosphorus replaces the very way you invoke
+functions.

 In addition, it allows you to change a method invocation the same way you'd
 change a simple C# string.
 This means you can store *"method hooks"* in your